Alessandro Cordaro

-Alessandro Cordaro (born 2 May 1986) is a Belgian winger, who currently plays for Swift Hesperange in the Luxembourg Division of Honour.
+Alessandro Cordaro (born 2 May 1986) is a Belgian winger who plays for Swift Hesperange in the Luxembourg Division of Honour.

 Career

 Cordaro began his career 1992 with R.A.A.
 Louviéroise and joined than in 2002 to Mons, here climbed 2006 with the team in the Jupiler League.

 On 1 April 2009 R. Charleroi S.C. engaged the midfielder, who arrives from Mons and signed a three-year contract between 30 June 2012.